 We tested the MAbs for their applicability in sandwich type immunoassays.
 With the exception of cCRP3, all of the MAbs can be used as capture and detection antibodies in these assays.
 Figure 1 shows a calibration curve for native cCRP using MAbs cCRP11 and cCRP1 for capture and detection respectively.

-Table 1.
+The recommended MAb combinations show high sensitivity (up to 0.1 ng/ml) and a long linearity range in a sandwich fluoroimmunoassay.